-Based in Munich and Zurich, Livia follows invisible threads looking for stories that help her grow as a person, hoping to inspire readers along the way.
+Based in Luxembourg City, Livia follows invisible threads looking for stories that help her grow as a person, hoping to inspire readers along the way.
 A carry-on suitcase and a couple of books are her constant companions on her countless adventures.

 You write about a variety of subjects for amexessentials.com.
 What most inspires you about your subjects?